 The Graduate Council is the governing body for all graduate programs.
-The Graduate Council consists of the Executive Vice President and Academic Dean, the five School Deans, Directors of current Graduate programs, Director of Library Services, the Registrar, and two at-large faculty elected representatives.
+The Graduate Council consists of the Provost, the five School Deans, Directors of current Graduate programs, Director of Library Services, the Registrar, and two at-large faculty elected representatives.
 The Graduate Council has the following responsibilities:

 - 1. Make recommendations and provide advice to academic departments proposing graduate programs and graduate policies. - 2.
-Recommend proposed graduate programs to the Curriculum Committee. - 3.
+Recommend proposed graduate programs to the university's approval process. - 3.
 Serve in an advisory capacity for existing graduate programs. - 4.
-Approve requests being sent to the Curriculum Committee - 5.
-Approve changes to the Graduate Academic Catalogue including curricular and policy items. - 6.
+Approve requests being sent to the Curriculum Committee by graduate programs - 5.
+Approve changes to the Graduate Academic Catalogue and Graduate Student Handbook, including curricular and policy items. - 6.
 Editing and Updating the Graduate Academic Catalogue. - 7.
 Approving and updating changes related to graduate faculty in the Methodist University Faculty Manual.